nuxeo/nuxeo-bench-site/content/11b-documents.md

 While we are confident that we could scale Nuxeo, MongoDB Atlas, and Elasticsearch to fit 10B+ documents inside a single non-sharded repository, it does not seem to be the best approach:

-- cost wise it is likely not to be optimal
+- cost wise it is likely not optimal
 - from an operation standpoint, having a gigantic 11B repository is not ideal

-This is why for this phase 2 of the benchmark, we want to partition the data between:
+This is why for phase 2 of the benchmark, we want to partition the data between:

 - 2 live repositories
   - that will have adequate resources to ensure it stays performant